 Instagram also launched stories, which allow users to post photos and videos, that disappear after 24 hours.
 The feature was launched as an answer to Instagram's competitor, Snapchat.

 What is Snapchat?

 The best way to describe Snapchat would be “multimedia messaging app”.
-It was made by Evan Spiegel, Bobby Murphy, and Reggie Brown and it launched in 2011.
+The creators Evan Spiegel, Bobby Murphy, and Reggie Brown launched it in 2011.